michelleherman13/project-2/README.md

 ### Load Final Database

-The final realtional database was created using Jupyter Notebook and PgAdmin PostgresSql.
+The final relattional database was created using Jupyter Notebook and PgAdmin PostgresSql.
 Data can now be used to make determinations based on counrties for the years 2015 and 2016 and specific to each countries happiness score, family, freedom, population, economy and health.